JGI-Bioinformatics/jaws/test/integration/end-to-end-tests/score-card-tests/README.md

 `pip freeze > requirements.txt`

 ## Run a test
-pytest --verbose --env prod test_jaws_cmds.py
+`pytest [--capture=no] --verbose --env prod test_jaws_cmds.py`

+Note: the --capture=no statement will allow you to see the print statements from within your tests